TheCornerian/TheCornerian.github.io/aboutme.md

 I don’t want to impress you with perfection.
 I want to impress you with realness, curiosity, and the energy I bring into everything I do.

-So yeah — that’s me.
+So yeah... that’s me.
 A mix of engineering, curiosity, music, randomness, and a whole lot of genuine good energy.
 I’m always learning, always building, always trying to make something a little better than it was yesterday.
 And if all of that makes you want to follow along or see what I make next, you’re in the right place.

 ### Stick around.
 Things might get a little wacky!